-The identification and evaluation of operational risks and business processes are managed by by the Risk Management Area of each of the companies, which create Risk Maps for the say, in which analyses on the importance and probability of occurrence of different risks are performed.
+The identification and evaluation of operational risks and business processes are managed by the Risk Management Area of each of the companies, which create Risk Maps for the say, in which analyses on the importance and probability of occurrence of different risks are performed.
 The analysis is carried out through a computer platform dedicated to the evaluation, identification and monitoring of the risks that exist in the whole business.

-This risk maps are also used for handling control activities (process manuals, inventories of risk-associated controls, and the evaluation of their effectiveness), as well as corrective measures established to mitigate/reduce risks and/or the control environment.
+This risk maps are also used for handling control activities (process manuals, inventories of riskassociated controls, and the evaluation of their effectiveness), as well as corrective measures established to mitigate/reduce risks and/or the control environment.

 The operational risk management model is based on a qualitative dynamic analysis of the Group's processes, so that each area/department manager identifies and evaluates the potential risks affecting business processes behind the scenes.
-Product development, issuing, claims/benefits, administration, sales activities, human resources, commissions, coinsurance/reinsurance, technical provisions, investments, technology systems, and customer support.
+Product development, Issuance, Claims/Benefits, Administration, Commercial Activities, Human resources, Commissions, Coinsurance/Reinsurance, Technical reserves, Investments, IT systems, and Customer service.